Effective Generation of Closed-form Soliton Solutions of the Continuous Classical Heisenberg Ferromagnet Equation: Direct and inverse scattering theory

-\subsection{Marchenko Equations}
+\subsection{Marchenko equations}

-In this subsection we formulate the Marchenko integral equations and establish the connection between the solutions of these equations and the solution of the HF equation.
-We refer the reader to \cite{Vargiu, DM5, D} for the details on the derivation of \eqref{eq:4.11} below.
+In this subsection we formulate the Marchenko integral equations and establish the connection between the solutions of these equations and the solution of the initial value problem \eqref{eq:initial}.
+We refer the reader to the Appendix \ref{sec:A} for the details on the derivation of \eqref{eq:4.11}.

-In order to derive the Marchenko equations we need the following \begin{proposition} Suppose that hypotheses $a$ and $b$ in Subsection \ref{sub:a} hold, and suppose there are no spectral singularities.
-Then there exist functions $\rho$ and $l$ in $L^1(\R)$ such that
+In order to derive the Marchenko equations we need to the following \begin{proposition} Suppose that Assumptions \ref{HP1} and \ref{HP2} hold, and suppose that there are no spectral singularities.
+Then there exist functions $\hat{R}$ and $\hat{L}$ in $L^1(\R)$ such that